istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 {{< warning >}}
 `istioctl upgrade` is for in-place upgrade and not compatible with installations done with the `--revision` flag.
-Upgrades of such installation will fail with an error.
+Upgrades of such installations will fail with an error.
 {{< /warning >}}

 ## Upgrade prerequisites